robertdebock/terraform-provider-orbstack/docs/resources/machine.md

 - The `cloud_init_file` argument takes precedence over `cloud_init` if both are specified
 - **Architecture**: Use `arch = "arm64"` for Apple Silicon or `arch = "amd64"` for Intel-based systems.
 If an invalid architecture is specified, OrbStack will return an error during creation.
 - **Username**: If not specified, defaults to your macOS username
+- **Default Machine**: Only one machine can be set as the default at a time.
+Setting `default_machine = true` on one machine will automatically unset the default status from any other machine.
+The default machine is the one you connect to when running `orb` without specifying a machine name.